 User experience is often the term that I find is most confused.
 Many different definitions of this term exist and a quick Google search can leave you more confused than you were before you looked.
 (This is where most confusion around UX vs UI exists).

-For me, UX is the experience a user has with a brand during a journey across a single channel (this is one important distinction).
-A user experience will probably involve multiple UIs which are used at different stages of that journey.
+For me, user experience (UX) is the overall experience a user has with a brand when interacting with its products, services, or systems during a journey across a single channel (this is one important distinction).
+The overall UX with a brand involves a broad range of aspects like: usability, accessibility, findability, desirability, credibility, performance, design/aesthetics, utility, ergonomics, and value.
+Furthermore, a user experience will probably involve multiple UIs which are used at different stages of that journey.

 We often think of websites when we think of UX, but it applies to all touch points a brand has with a customer and all of their journeys.